Invariant random subgroups of groups acting on rooted trees: Corollaries of Theorem

-Denote by $U_{k}^i$ the realization of $V_{k}^i$ generated by $S$.
+Denote by $U_{k}^i$ the realization of $V_{k}^i$ that $S$ induces as orbits.
 As before we can ensure that for any $v\in U_{k}$ there is an $s\in S$, such that $v$, $v^s$ and $v^{s^2}$ are distinct by replacing $k$ and $S$ if necessary.
 (See the Remark after the proof of Lemma \ref{lemma:technical_assumption} in the Appendix.)

 For every $n$ let $H_n=\pi_n(H) \le G_n$.
 The random subgroup $H_n$ is an ergodic IRS of $G_n$, therefore there exists an $L_n\le G_n$ such that $H_n$ is an uniform random conjugate of $L_n$.
 Since

 we have an element $\overline{\gamma}$ from the transversal of $\Rst_{G_n}(\mathcal{L}_{k})$ in $G_n$ such that